Pebble Games and Linear Equations: Introduction

 \section{Introduction}

 We study a surprising connection between equivalence in finite variable logics and a linear programming approach to the graph isomorphism problem.
-This connection has recently been uncovered by Atserias and Maneva~\cite{AtseriasManeva}, building on earlier work of Ramana, Scheinerman and Ullman~\cite{RamanaScheinermanUllman} that just concerns the 2-variable case.
+This connection has recently been uncovered by Atserias and Maneva~\cite{AtseriasManeva} and, independently, Malkin~\cite{mal14}, building on earlier work of Tinhofer~\cite{tin86,tin91} and Ramana, Scheinerman and Ullman~\cite{RamanaScheinermanUllman} that just concerns the 2-variable case.

 Finite variable logics play a central role in finite model theory.
 Most important for this paper are finite variable logics with counting, which have been specifically studied in connection with the question for a logical characterisation of polynomial time and in connection with the graph isomorphism problem (e.g.\ \cite{caifurimm92,graott93,gro10,immlan90,lau10,ott97}).
 Equivalence in finite variable logics can be characterised in terms of simple combinatorial games known as pebble games.
 Specifically, $\LC^k$-equivalence can be characterised by the bijective $k$-pebble game introduced by Hella~\cite{hel92}.
-Cai, F\"urer and Immerman \cite{caifurimm92} observed that $\LC^k$-equivalence exactly corresponds to indistinguishability by the $k$-dimensional Weisfeiler-Lehman (WL) algorithm,\footnote{The dimensions of the WL algorithm are counted differently in the literature; what we call ``$k$-dimensional'' here is sometimes called ``$(k-1)$-dimensional''.} a combinatorial graph isomorphism algorithm introduced by Babai, who attributed it to work of Weisfeiler and Lehman in the 1970s.
+Cai, F\"urer and Immerman \cite{caifurimm92} observed that $\LC^k$-equivalence exactly corresponds to indistinguishability by the $k$-dimensional Weisfeiler-Lehman (WL) algorithm,\footnote{The dimensions of the WL algorithm are counted differently in the literature; what we call ``$k$-dimensional'' here is sometimes called ``$(k-1)$-dimensional''.} a combinatorial graph isomorphism algorithm that goes back to work of Weisfeiler and Lehman in the 1970s (for example, \cite{wei76}; see \cite{caifurimm92} for an account of the history of the algorithm).
 The 2-dimensional version of the WL algorithm precisely corresponds to an even simpler isomorphism algorithm known as colour refinement.

-The isomorphisms between two graphs can be described by the integral solutions of a system of linear equations.
+The isomorphisms between two graphs can be described by the integral solutions of a system of linear equations and inequalities.
 If we have two graphs with adjacency matrices $A$ and $B$, then each isomorphism from the first to the second corresponds to a permutation matrix $X$ such that $X^tAX=B$, or equivalently